marcusgia2505/classEx_doc/docs/Elements.rst

 	This determines whether input is mandatory.
 In this case, participants cannot proceed before making a choice.

 label options
 	You can show all labels, which are then shown with rotated text below the radioline.
-Or you can show only right and left label.
-If you choose this option intermediate labels are ignored.
+Or you can show only the right and left labels.
+If you choose this option, intermediate labels are ignored.

 Label of the radioline values
-	You can add a labels to each value of the radioline.
+	You can add labels to each value of the radioline.
 Make sure that you specify the correct value.

 .. important:: The labels are only shown if you specify the correct value.
 E.g. if the radioline goes from 0 to 10 and you want a label at the very left, it has to have the value 0.
 If you choose the option to show only min/max labels, intermediate labels are ignored.